-Today I have some special cupcakes for you – strawberries and cream cupcakes.
-What’s unique about them is that the frosting is actually whipped cream and not the traditional buttery frosting.
+What’s unique about strawberries and cream cupcakes is that the frosting is actually whipped cream and not the traditional buttery frosting.
 Since whipped cream is a delicate frosting, sometimes I add instant vanilla pudding mix to stabilize it.
-There – I’ve shared another one of my secrets with you.
-2-4 tablespoons per cup of whipping cream is all you need to make a stable and stiff frosting for cakes and cupcakes (you don’t need to make an actual pudding, just use the powder straight from the box).
-Still, the cupcakes should be kept in the fridge, but when ready to serve, they will hold well at room temperature.
+There – I’ve shared another one of my secrets with you… 2-4 tablespoons per cup of whipping cream is all you need to make a stable and stiff whipped cream frosting for cakes and cupcakes.
+You don’t need to make an actual pudding, just use the powder straight from the box.

 While you make the frosting, watch it all the time.
 The moment you get a thick, stable frosting that holds its shape, stop the mixer.
 Don’t be tempted to whisk it more, since overbeating will break it down and ruin it.
 Use heavy whipping cream so the frosting will be as stiff (and delicious) as possible.
 Whisk the whipping cream until soft peaks form (which means it’s still soft but pretty stable, like the texture of shaving cream), then stop the mixer and add the strawberry puree.
 Keep whisking until the frosting is stiff.